ker2x/webaudio-waterfall/CODE_REVIEW.md

 Areas to improve:
 - Some magic numbers for axis spacing and bounds (e.g., 22px axis height, 48px right margin, 16 kHz clamp) could be centralized as constants.
 - The color map is bespoke; consider documenting the gradient and providing a few presets.
-- Error paths: When microphone permission is denied, Start button remains disabled until refresh—could improve UX by re-enabling and displaying a retry message.
+- Error paths: Previously, Start button stayed disabled after permission denial.
+This has been addressed: Start is re-enabled with a clear retry/help message. ~~Re-enable Start after permission errors and show a retry message.~~
-- Device enumeration message is set in status only on catch; could be surfaced earlier if permissions are not granted.
+- Device enumeration message is shown early when permissions are not yet granted; labels refresh after permission.

 ## Performance
 - Offscreen canvas scroll-and-draw pattern is efficient.